-We offer special assistance to passengers with reduced mobility or special needs.
-If you have a disability of any kind, and need assistance, contact Air India Express Contact Center no later than 48 hours before departure.
+We offer special assistance to guests with reduced mobility or special needs.
+If you have a disability of any kind, and need assistance, contact Air India Express Contact Center not later than 48 hours before departure.

 Stretcher and Medical Assistance

 Wheelchair can be booked in advance.
-Effective 23rd April 2018, passengers who wish to avail wheelchairs will have to book it though our 24*7 contact centre or our city offices.
+Guests who wish to avail wheelchairs will have to book it through our 24*7 contact centre or our city offices.

 The wheelchair facility at Dubai, Abu Dhabi, Sharjah, Damam, Riyadh, Bahrain, Al Ain and Ras Al Khaimah will be chargeable as the same is charged to Air India Express.

-Where charges are not borne by Air India Express at other stations, the wheelchair facility will be provided at no extra charge to the passengers.
+Where charges are not borne by Air India Express at other stations, the wheelchair facility will be provided at no extra charge to the guests.

 An expectant mother in good health will be accepted for transportation up to and including the 27th week of pregnancy.